Inbound marketing has quickly gained popularity among companies. Here are the top reasons why it's crucial for business success.

-But if you haven’t started leveraging inbound marketing yet, here are 10 reasons why you must incorporate it into your overall marketing strategy.
+But if you haven’t started leveraging inbound marketing yet, here are the top reasons why you must incorporate it into your overall marketing strategy.

 1. Inbound Marketing Is Highly Effective

 Unlike traditional outbound marketing which involves advertising, billboards, etc., inbound marketing tends to be more effective.
 In fact, about 53% of marketers in the same HubSpot survey said that inbound marketing gives better ROI than outbound marketing.
 On the other hand, only 16% of marketers say that outbound marketing is better.

 This is because inbound marketing is less intrusive for users.
 On the other hand, advertisements tend to spoil the overall user experience.

 One of the biggest reasons why inbound marketing is a must-have marketing strategy is that it helps you generate website traffic.
 The two most important parts of inbound marketing are content marketing and search engine optimization (SEO).
 Both are instrumental strategies for driving traffic to the website.

 Also, unlike outbound marketing, these strategies are long-term ones and don’t require you to keep pumping in money to drive the traffic.
 Additionally, the highly-targeted traffic that you get through these strategies can be crucial in getting your customers.

 3. Works at All Stages of the Funnel